Fefe Dobson: 2009–2012: Joy

+She participated in the Canadian all-star benefit song cover of K'naan's single "Wavin' Flag" for Haiti released under the collaboration name of Young Artists for Haiti; it was released on March 12, 2010.

 Dobson's involvement with the Olympics continued on March 12, 2010, as she performed "I Want You" and "Watch Me Move" at the Opening Ceremonies for the 2010 Paralympic Winter Games.

 She covered "River Deep – Mountain High" for the Rock and Roll Hall of Fame's 25th annual induction ceremony at the Waldorf-Astoria Hotel in New York City on March 15, 2010.
-It inspired a reviewer to state that it, "...was an eye-opening version of Greenwich & Barry's "River Deep, Mountain High" by Canadian belter Fefe Dobson that was so good it makes you want to go out and buy all her music."

 Dobson performed on a twenty city tour across Canada in March and April 2010 on Hedley's The Show Must Go...On The Road Tour.
-Hedley announced the tour in support of their new album The Show Must Go which was released November 17, 2009.
-"Fefe Dobson and Stereos will be along for the whole trek, while Faber Drive and Boys Like Girls will support on select dates."

-"Joy" Dobson's second studio album was released on November 22, 2010, after taking almost four years to complete.
-It candidly follows Dobson's evolution as an artist as well as transition from the indie type of music she originally put together for Joy, to the mainstream pop hits.
-The album was preceded by the release of the two buzz singles "Watch Me Move" and "I Want You", which were then followed-up by the three top 20 official singles "Ghost", "Stuttering" and "Can't Breathe", all of which have at least one music video.
+Joy, Dobson's third studio album, was released on November 22, 2010, after taking almost four years to complete.
+The album was preceded by the release of the two buzz singles "Watch Me Move" and "I Want You", which were then followed-up by the three top 20 singles "Ghost", "Stuttering" and "Can't Breathe".
 The singer performed her single "Stuttering" on the November 10, 2010, broadcast of The CW Television Network series, Hellcats.
-Dobson performed live shows with Blue Man Group's drummer Colin Robinson (also featured in "If You Walk Away").
-In 2010, the singer released a remix of her single "Stuttering", featuring G.O.O.D Music artist, Pusha T of Clipse.
-She released her third single, "Can't Breathe" which features guitarist Orianthi, in March 2011.
+She released the album's third single, "Can't Breathe" in March 2011.
 It peaked at number 19 on the Canadian Hot 100.

 She performed at the 2010 Toronto International Film Festival in September 2010.

-Dobson also has a role in Selena Gomez's music career.
-On their debut CD, Kiss & Tell, Dobson allowed Gomez and her band to re-record "As a Blonde" from her unreleased album, Sunday Love.
-Dobson also sang backup vocals.
-Then, she helped write the lead single, "Round & Round", from the band's second studio album, A Year Without Rain, alongside Kevin Rudolf and others.
+That year, Dobson co-wrote Selena Gomez & The Scene's single "Round & Round", from their second studio album, A Year Without Rain.